rahulCode1/CloudPix/README.md

 **Authentication**

 - Google OAuth2.0 (Login with google)
-- Protected routes for add/editing album and images
+- Protected routes for add, editing album and images

 ---